 DIAN is an international research partnership of leading scientists determined to understand a rare, early onset form of Alzheimer’s disease caused by a genetic mutation in one of three genes.
 Autosomal Dominant Alzheimer’s disease (ADAD) typically causes memory loss and dementia in the 30’s to 50’s and has a strong family history with approximately 50% of descendants being affected by the disease.
 ADAD is very rare as it makes up only 1% of the total cases of Alzheimer’s disease.
 Understanding this form of early, familial Alzheimer's disease may provide clues to decoding other dementias and may aide in developing dementia treatments.

-DIAN is currently enrolling study participants who are biological adult children of a parent with a gene known to cause a rare, early onset form of Alzheimer’s disease.
-Such individuals may or may not carry the gene themselves and may or may not have disease symptoms.
-If you suspect that your family is affected by this disease you may be eligible for genetic testing.
+DIAN is currently enrolling study participants who are biological adult children of a parent who carries a genetic mutation known to cause a rare, early onset form of Alzheimer’s disease.
+Study participants must be younger than the age at which their parent began displaying Alzheimer’s symptoms.
+Participants may or may not carry the gene themselves and may or may not have disease symptoms.

 If you are interested in learning more about the DIAN study, please call (401) 455-6403 or send an e-mail to: firstname.lastname@example.org.